 — a second entity group, if the unified handling of identifiers is indicated with a brand as specified in Clause E.18, this EntityToGroupBox is present at the same level that contains the EntityToGroupBox for the second entity group, and the EntityToGroupBox for the second entity group has group_id equal to entity_id.
 Circular references shall be avoided.

+In clause 8.15.4.1.3, change:

+selection_priority is an integer that declares the priority of the preselection in cases where no other differentiation such as through the media language is possible.
+A lower value of selection_priority indicates a higher priority.

+to:

+selection_priority is an integer that declares the priority of the preselection in cases where no other differentiation such as through the media language is possible.
+A higher value of selection_priority indicates a higher priority.
+If not present, a default value of 1 shall be assumed.

 Add the following new subclause after subclause 8.15.4.1:

 8.15.4.2 Switching group box